datocms/old-website/src/docs/05_guides/02_custom-assets-domain/01_index.md

 ---
 title: Custom assets domain
-excerpt: Learn how to use your own S3 bucket and Imgix account to serve your assets
+excerpt: Learn how to use your own S3 bucket and Imgix account to serve your assets.
 ---

 DatoCMS uses the domain `www.datocms-assets.com` to serve your project's asset files.
 On [higher plans](/pricing/), you can choose to use your own S3 account and domain.
 Here's how it works: